Álvaro Gómez Hurtado: Assassination

-Álvaro Gómez was murdered by gunmen on November 2, 1995 in Bogotá while leaving the Sergio Arboleda University, where he was a Visiting Professor.
+Álvaro Gómez was murdered by gunmen on November 2, 1995, in Bogotá, while leaving the Sergio Arboleda University, where he was a visiting professor.
 FARC-EP claimed responsibility for his murder in letter to the Special Justice for Peace (JEP) tribunal in October 2020.
-In a clandestine book of letters from FARC founder Manuel Marulanda, titled Documentos y Correspondencia Manuel Marulanda Vélez (1993-1998), there are six mentions that the guerrilla committed the magnicide.
+In a clandestine book of letters from FARC founder Manuel Marulanda, titled Documentos y Correspondencia Manuel Marulanda Vélez (1993-1998), there are six mentions that the guerrilla committed the assassination.

-However it is important to take into account that the family of Gómez Hurtado stated that it is a strategy to distract the investigation that during the last 25 years has been collecting evidence that might incriminate former president Ernesto Samper Pizano (1994-1998).
+However the family of Gómez Hurtado pointed out that it is a strategy to divert the attention away from the 25-year long and ongoing investigation that has been collecting evidence that might incriminate former president Ernesto Samper Pizano (1994–1998).

-Gómez Hurtado was denouncing the financing by the drug cartels of the former president Ernesto Samper's campaign, and they believe that the evidence shows that it was a state crime.
+Gómez Hurtado was denouncing the financing of the former president Ernesto Samper's campaign by drug cartels, and they believe that the evidence shows that it was a state crime.
 Ernesto Samper has been a supporter of peace talks with the FARC guerrilla.